Radiology-Morrison-lab-UCSF/reid-diffusion-basics/README.md

 ## Installation

-Run ./install before first running the script.
-Note XCode must be installed already if on Apple.
+Run `./install.sh` to install dependencies (locally - will not affect what is in your `PATH`).
+Note XCode and FSL must be installed already if on Apple.

-If you have existing installations of Mrtrix SSMT you can override locations in exe-paths, or (better) you can shortcut installation by creating softlinks in this source directory.
-See exe-paths for the expected paths.
+If you have existing installations of Mrtrix SSMT, Ants, and HD-BET you can override locations in exe-paths, or (better) you can shortcut installation by creating softlinks in this source directory.
+See `exe-paths.sh` for the expected paths.

 ## Structuring your data